softwaremill/jekyll-softwaremill/_posts/company/2016-06-01-kafka-streams-how-does-it-fit-stream-landscape.md

 However, it is a rather focused library, and it’s very well suited for certain types of tasks; that’s also why some of its design can be so optimized for how Kafka works.
 If you need to do a simple Kafka topic-to-topic transformation, count elements by key, enrich a stream with data from another topic, or run an aggregation: Kafka Streams is for you.

-But there’s of course a huge field of use-cases where other streaming libraries excell.
+But there’s of course a huge field of use-cases where other streaming libraries excel.
 If, for example, you need asynchronous event processing, integrate with various data sources/sinks, send/receive data over the network or to combine multiple streams (where only one of them is Kafka-based) in a back-pressure aware way, then take a look at [Reactive Kafka](https://github.com/akka/reactive-kafka).
-If you are looking for ML, SQL interfaces, graph processing or a complete stream processing framework, take a look at [Spark](http://spark.apache.org) or [Flink](http://flink.apache.org).
+If you are looking for ML, SQL interfaces, graph processing or a complete stream processing framework, take a look at [Spark](http://spark.apache.org), [Flink](http://flink.apache.org) or [Storm](http://storm.apache.org).

 I can easily imagine a system where both Kafka Streams, Reactive Kafka and Spark is used, all playing a different role in the overall data-processing pipeline.
 With Kafka Streams we gain yet another building block to make our developer life a bit easier.